dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/user-guide/barcode-reader.md

 Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision Xamarin SDK.

+>Note: You can get the full source code of a similar project:  [Barcode Reader Simple Sample](https://github.com/Dynamsoft/capture-vision-xamarin-forms-samples/tree/main/BarcodeReaderSimpleSample).

 ### Set up Development Environment

 If you are a beginner with Xamarin, please follow the guide on the <a href="https://dotnet.microsoft.com/en-us/learn/xamarin/hello-world-tutorial/install" target="_blank">Xamarin official website</a> to set up the development environment.